 Residents can attend these events and meet other people from their building and get to know them.
 It’s a great opportunity to make new friends.
 These events are covered by the resident activity fee so that you can enjoy the events throughout the year without worrying about paying for them.

 The honors suites are a small residential area for students in the honors college.
 Each suite features two triple bedrooms attached to a lounge and a shared bathroom.
 Students must be accepted into the Honors College program to be eligible to live in these suites.
 For more information regarding the honors program please contact the Honors College Dean.

 Every room in the residence halls has an Internet jack and a TV connection.
-Phone service is turned on by request only.
 Resident students must bring their own Ethernet cable to connect to high speed, wired internet and their own coaxial cable to connect their TV to the Cable TV Jack.
 The residence halls are also equipped with Wi-Fi access for wireless connections.
-Go to the IT site for more info on Residence Hall Connections.

 Generally you may not stay in your room during winter break unless you specifically apply for winter housing and have a valid reason to stay, for example a class.
 You may leave your belongings in the room.
 We recommend taking anything of great value or that you may need for the break home.
 Once you have checked out for the winter break you will not be permitted to reenter the room until spring move in.

 You or your belongings may not remain in your room over the summer.
 You must move everything out of your room for the summer break.

 Again, you may apply for summer housing if you are taking classes over the summer.
 You will most likely be required to move at the end of the spring semester to your summer housing assignment.

 No alcohol is permitted in the residence halls at any time.

 Adelphi University is a Fresh Air Campus.
 Smoking is only permitted at designated sites.

 You will be subject to disciplinary procedures.
 The rules are there to help maintain a positive learning and safe environment for all of our students.